 - 1/2 teaspoon baking soda

-- 1/2 scant teaspoon Kosher salt (omit if using salted butter)
+- About a 1/2 teaspoon Kosher salt (omit if using salted butter)

 - 1/2 cup firmly packed light brown sugar